Whether you're going to another country for work or leisure, chances are an EPSILONIAN is already there to greet you with open arms.

 ― Jozen Anthony de la Peña, Omega Delta Chapter

 One of our founders, Bro Arsenio U. Baquilid penned an article titled "Hazing must be stopped."
 It was published in the "Opinion" section of Philippine Daily Inquirer's September 22, 2017 issue.
-You can read the whole article by clicking on the link.
+You can read the whole article by clicking on the link below.

 The recent death of a UST law student who was a neophyte of Aegis Juris fraternity is a shocking story.
 It shouldn’t happen because the alumni who are faculty members of UST are lawyers who teach law, and the collegiate members are law students who are learning the law.